414owen/Befunge/README.md

 This is quite a fast interpreter for [Befunge-93](https://en.wikipedia.org/wiki/Befunge).

-## State
+## Features

-100% compliance with the Befunge-93 specifications.
+* 100% compliance with the Befunge-93 specifications
+* Step-by-step befunge debugger

 ## Performance

-see benchmarks.txt
+See `benchmarks.txt`

 ## How to build:

 ### Production:

+Run your befunge programs at max speed

 ```
 make
 ```

-### Development
+### Step-By-Step

+Print the program state at every command

 ```
-make devel
+make debug
 ```

 ## How to run

 ```
-./befunge *my-befunge-program.file*
+./befunge <path/to/program.bef>
 ```

+I've included a few great programs for you to try in the `programs` folder